 “The thematic focus of The 2019 Laudato sì Challenge is ‘home’: a universal concept that connects our global family,” says Ahmad Ashkar, Laudato sì Challenge Co-Founder and CEO of The Hult Prize, the inspiration for The Challenge.
 “Helping people remain where they want to be — in their homes — is good for all ‘stakeholders’: governments, local economies and the families themselves.”

 Last December in Rome, The Laudato sì Challenge convened 80 leaders, featured 10 companies tackling forced displacement and secured 12 private sector “Commitments to Impact” that could improve the lives of 12.6 million people, including a €30M commitment from Opes Fund to invest in 1,500 refugee run businesses by 2020.
 The Economist covered the event here.
 Upgrades for 2019 include: an expanded program, later-stage enterprise solutions and more strategic matchmaking between members of The Laudato sì Challenge ecosystem to better support the companies and accelerate the “Commitments to Impact.”

 About The Laudato sì Challenge

-Founded in 2017 in Vatican City, The Laudato sì Challenge is inspired by Pope Francis’ 2015 encyclical letter, Laudato sì — On Care for Our Common Home.
-It is a 10-year initiative addressing the crisis of forced displacement by bringing together public, private and faith sector leaders.
-The Laudato sì Challenge is a 501(c)3 operating foundation with offices in Washington, DC, San Francisco and Rome. http://lsc19.org
+Founded in 2018, The Laudato sì Challenge is inspired by Pope Francis’ 2015 encyclical letter, Laudato sì — On Care for Our Common Home.
+It is an initiative addressing the crisis of forced displacement by bringing together public, private and faith sector leaders.
+The Laudato sì Challenge is a 501(c)3 operating foundation. http://lsc19.org